Career-Karma/Peer-Circle---exploratory-phase/phase-2-research-educational-programs.md

 [A day in the life as a bootcamp student](https://www.youtube.com/watch?v=AvASMtTfR-8)

+* **[CourseReport](https://www.coursereport.com/)** - Popular ratings and review website for coding bootcamp programs
+* **[Switchup](https://www.switchup.org/)** - Popular ratings and review website for coding bootcamp programs

 #### Factors to consider when choosing a bootcamp:

 * **Time commitment** - Bootcamps typically offer in person full-time, in person part-time, online full-time, online part-time, and self paced programs
 * **Locations** - Bootcamps are located in various cities across the US and typically offer online options as well
 * **Length of bootcamp** - Bootcamps can range from 3 months - 1 year and some offer self-paced options
 * **Tuition** - Bootcamps have various ways of helping students finance their program.
 Some bootcamps do not charge tuition until they help you get a job \(known as deferred tuition or an income sharing agreement\)
+* **Reviews** - Bootcamp students usually write about their own experience when leaving reviews.
+* **Placement** - Bootcamps are typically required to report their placement information to their state regulatory groups and you have a right to ask for it from any program.
+In addition, many voluntarily release these numbers themselves or as a part of a reporting group, such as [CIRR.org](https://cirr.org/).

 **Refer to the chart below to help you shortlist some bootcamps to consider:**